 If your jaw problem causes sleep apnea, speech disorders, severe pain or breathing issues, insurance companies will generally consider those medically necessary and will cover some costs.

 Contact Your Melbourne Orthodontist Today

 If you’ve been suffering from any of the symptoms described above related to jaw misalignment, it’s a good idea to head to the orthodontist in Melbourne for an exam.
-Contact Reddick Orthodontics today to schedule an appointment.
+Contact Melbourne Orthodontics today to schedule an appointment.